abachschmid/devdocs/source/developers-guide/plugin-quick-start/index.md

 ## Plugin Icon

-To make it easier to identify you plugin in the plugin manager module in the backend, you should provide a `plugin.png` file in your plugin root directory.
+To make it easier to identify your plugin in the plugin manager module in the backend, you should provide a `plugin.png` file in your plugin root directory.
 This small icon must have a size of 16x16px.

 ## The plugin base file